-- Gathers engineering knowledge from the open literature and discerns the most relevant. - Develops from the qualitative description of the problem mathematical, physical or computational models/solutions based on fundamental principles and justifiable assumptions. - Selects appropriate analysis tools and applies those proficiently to implement the model/solution. - Evaluates the analysis for accuracy and validity of assumptions made. - Undertakes problem analysis while handling uncertain and/or incomplete information.
+Graduate Attribute (with underpinning knowledge profile and indicators of attainment) Self-review instructions Guidance to guide interpretation of changes to Graduate Attributes areas in the engineering discipline; much is at the forefront of the discipline.
+Indicators of attainment: Identifies all relevant constraints and requirements and formulates an accurate description of the problem.
+Gathers engineering knowledge from the open literature and discerns the most relevant.
+Develops from the qualitative description of the problem mathematical, physical or computational models/solutions based on fundamental principles and justifiable assumptions.
+Selects appropriate analysis tools and applies those proficiently to implement the model/solution.
+Evaluates the analysis for accuracy and validity of assumptions made.
+Undertakes problem analysis while handling uncertain and/or incomplete information. a brief written explanation to highlight the extent to which indicators of attainment are achieved; a brief explanation of how new aspects of the Graduate Attribute introduced with Version 4 of the IEA GA&PCs (shown in red) are delivered, including any plans for future change to address consideration of the role of engineers rather than detailed evaluation, particularly outside the capstone design course.
+WA3: Design/Development of Solutions Design creative solutions for complex engineering problems and design systems, components or processes to meet identified specified needs with appropriate consideration for public health and safety, whole-life cost, net zero carbon as well as resource, cultural, societal, and environmental considerations as required.
+Underpinning knowledge drawn from: WK5: Knowledge, including efficient resource use, environmental impacts, whole-life cost, re-use of resources, net zero carbon, and similar concepts, that supports engineering design and operations in a practice area.
+As above in WA2.

-Provide:

-- a brief written description of the approach to the development of this attribute; - a brief written explanation to highlight the extent to which indicators of attainment are achieved; - a brief explanation of how new aspects of the Graduate Attribute introduced with Version 4 of the IEA GA&PCs (shown in red) are delivered, including any plans for future change to address.

-WA3: Design/Development of Solutions:

-Design creative solutions for complex engineering problems and design systems, components or processes to meet identified specified needs with appropriate consideration for public health and safety, whole-life cost, net zero carbon as well as resource, cultural, societal, and environmental considerations as required.

-WK5: Knowledge, including efficient resource use, environmental impacts, whole-life cost, re-use of resources, net zero carbon, and similar concepts, that supports engineering design and operations in a practice area.

 Changes to WA3 extend the scope of how design solutions are evaluated, with an expectation of a more open-ended analysis ("identified" rather than "specified").
 References to "appropriate consideration" and "as required" makes it clear that treatment is likely to differ by discipline, as will the emphasis within different projects.

-Engagement with Māori communities

-Modern engineering design practice in New Zealand will often involve partnering or co-development with relevant Māori communities throughout a project.
+Engagement with Māori communities Modern engineering design practice in New Zealand will often involve partnering or co-development with relevant Māori communities throughout a project.

+Graduate Attribute (with underpinning knowledge profile and Self-review instructions indicators of attainment)